Trust Center · Security · Governance

 Every decision logged

-Every policy enforcement decision is written to a durable event stream with the rule, input, output, and statute citation.
-Regulators can be handed an export in minutes.
+Every enforcement decision is written to a durable event stream with the rule, input, output, and statute citation.
+A regulator-ready export is a query, not a project.

 Data handling